Eryx johnii: Diet

 The diet of E. johnii consists mainly of mammals such as rats, mice, and other small rodents that are killed by constriction.
 Some specimens have apparently fed exclusively on other snakes.

+Behavior

+E. johnii is a very calm snake species.

 Reproduction

-Eryx johnii is ovoviviparous, with females giving birth to up to 14 young at a time in late summer to monsoon.
-It is very calm snake species.
+E. johnii is ovoviviparous, with females giving birth to up to 14 young at a time in late summer to monsoon.

 Illegal trade

-Eryx johnii has many superstitious beliefs attributed to it because of its double-headed appearance, such as bringing good luck, curing AIDS, etc. Such blind faith has resulted in endangering the species, and in illegal trade in India, despite being a protected species under Schedule IV of Wildlife Protection Act, 1972, of India.
+E. johnii has many superstitious beliefs attributed to it because of its double-headed appearance, such as bringing good luck, curing AIDS, etc. Such blind faith has resulted in endangering the species, and in illegal trade in India, despite being a protected species under Schedule IV of Wildlife Protection Act, 1972, of India.
+It is also banned in India as pets.